markussilvan/dit/README.md

 Dit is a simple and light-weight distributed issue tracker designed to work with distributed version control systems like git and Mercurial.
-Dit maintains an issue database directory on disk, with files written in a line-based and human-editable format.
+Dit maintains an issue database directory on disk, next to your other project files, in YAML format.
 This directory can be kept under version control, alongside project code.

-Graphical *dit* client is developed using Python and PyQt.
-Provides fast and easy access to dit issues without need to hassle with the command line tool.
-Implements all features of the command line client.
+Console based *dit-cli* and graphical *dit-gui* clients are developed using Python and PyQt.
+The GUI provides fast and easy access to dit issues without need to hassle with the command line tool.
+It has all the same features of the command line client.

 Idea of Dit is based on *Ditz*.
-Originally Dit was just a GUI front for it, but later reimplemented all the same features.
+Originally Dit was just a GUI front end for it, but later reimplemented all the functionality.
 Since, Dit has become incompatible with the original Ditz implementation.

 ## Tools